 performing artists and intellectuals who appreciated the technique's

-potential to promote alertness and self-control.
+potential to promote perceptiveness and composure.
 His students John Dewey,